cricri-pingouin/dos32a-ng/README.md

-I only created this fork to host trhe compiled executable from viti95's fork.
+I only created this fork to host the compiled executable from viti95's fork.

 # DOS/32 Advanced DOS Extender (2021 next-gen!)